Reduce stress by practicing gratitude

 Those are two powerful words.
 Genuine, authentic expressions of thanks can improve another person’s mood and day.
 Sometimes expressions of gratitude are well received.
 Other times they aren’t.
-Remember that despite negative feedback, showing gratitude is always the right thing.
+Remember that even if the feedback is negative, showing gratitude is always the right thing.
 Doing the right thing isn’t always the easy thing.

 There is also an art to learning how to accept a “thank you.”
 This is harder than it seems for some people.
 How often do we try to brush off thanks with a comment of, “it was nothing”?
 It’s like learning how to take a compliment.
 I had a manager once tell me in a huff, “Just say thank you.”
 The same goes for “you’re welcome.”
 Make it easy for others to express gratitude in the same way you are trying to do.

 Share your smiles with others.
 When you look someone in the eyes and smile, most people feel a lift in their mood and smile back.
-Did you know when you smile your brain releases little molecules called neuropeptides to help decrease stress?
-Other neurotransmitters like dopamine, serotonin, and endorphins are also released which boosts your mood.
+Did you know when you smile your brain releases little molecules called neuropeptides which help decrease stress?
+Other neurotransmitters like dopamine, serotonin, and endorphins are also released, which boost your mood.
 The act of smiling helps spike natural antidepressants and boosts your resistance to disease.
 Who doesn’t need that?